Misleading content

 There are three main factors of the misleading content that can be found in every fake news story.:

-The misleading content reached its peak after the social media became more popular.
 Nowadays, traditional media is not the primary place where people get their news from.
-Journalists have strict rules to follow when creating content, but social media platforms have no such requirements and can be used to spread misleading content without regulations, editorial rules and standards.
-As a result, news sources changed the way how they present themselves and got an ability to present unreliable content.[1]
+Journalists have strict rules to follow when creating content, but social media platforms have no such requirements and can be used to spread misleading content without regulations, editorial rules, and standards.
+As a result, news sources changed the way how they present themselves and can present unreliable content.[1]

 Types of misleading content